isomerpages/psd-publicservice/_faqs/Application Process.md

 ---
 <p><strong>How does the Careers@Gov site fit in my job search process?</strong>
 </p>
-<p>Our job portal gathers job openings across public service in one place
+<p>Our job portal gathers job openings across the Public Service in one place
 to facilitate your job search.
-After you have identified the jobs you would like to apply for, you may be directed to the relevant systems to complete the job application process.</p>
+After you have identified the jobs you would like to apply for, you will be directed to the relevant portal to complete the job application process.
+On these portals, you may be asked to log in to submit your application.</p>
 <hr>
 <p><strong>I am a final-year undergraduate who will be graduating soon.
 Can I submit my application for any of the on-going recruitment exercises?</strong>
 </p>